r-dbi/RSQLite/cran-comments.md

 * Severe bug makes immediate release necessary.
 (Added test that is triggered by the now fixed bug.)

+* I've noticed the ASAN errors with gcc-7, will resolve with the next regular release.

 ## Reverse dependencies